Sanjana-Deshmukh06/Tic-Tac-Toe/README.md

 Two-player mode: Play with a friend locally.
 Responsive Design: Works seamlessly on desktop and mobile devices.
 Interactive UI: Simple and user-friendly game interface..
-Winner Detection: Automatically identifies when a player wins or the game ends in a tie.
+Winner Detection: Automatically identifies when a player wins or the game ends in a tie..
 Getting Started 🛠️
 Prerequisites
 Make sure you have the following installed: